Roupa-Livre/roupa-livre-ionic/www/lib/ng-token-auth/README.md

 This method returns a promise that will resolve if a user's auth token exists and is valid.
 This method does not accept any arguments.
 [Read more](#token-validation-flow)

 This method automatically is called on page load during the app's run phase so that returning users will not need to manually re-authenticate themselves.

+You can disable this automatic check by setting `validateOnPageLoad: false` in the configuration phase.

 This method will broadcast the following events: